 Workers within the health and social care sector are currently at the forefront of the UK response to COVID-19.
 It is important now more than ever to ensure staff safety as well as productivity.
 But how?
 At Liquidlogic we are offering all of our training courses virtually, to ensure that social workers are fully equipped with the knowledge and skills that they need to confidently carry out their roles.

 The pandemic has driven everyone to adapt to new ways of working, including the Liquidlogic team who are largely working from home.
-Fortunately, we serve a sector which has been adaptable and flexible in their approach to learning; this has enabled us to launch virtual training courses which will continue to support councils with everything from go-live plans to training new starters.
+Fortunately, we serve a sector that has been adaptable and flexible in its approach to learning; this has enabled us to launch virtual training courses which will continue to support councils with everything from go-live plans to training new starters.

 Virtual classrooms are becoming increasingly popular, as schools and universities make their curriculums available online.
 But can attendees still learn to their full potential?